 I had never seen a recipe for flour tortillas that calls for butter.
 Nearly every recipe for homemade tortillas you'll find uses either lard, vegetable shortening or some kind of oil - corn, vegetable, olive, or even coconut oil.

-My family, who for better or worse, is used to homemade tortillas said, "Ohmygod, these are really good today.
+The first time I made homemade tortillas with butter my family exclaimed, "Ohmygod, these are really good today.
 What did you do?
 These are SO.
 GOOD."

 So.
 This simple pleasure - soft, warm, homemade flour tortillas - that was already one of the best things in the whole wide world just got even better.
 Life is good. 😊

-"Thanks to this recipe, store bought is NO LONGER an option."
+"Thanks to this recipe, store-bought is NO LONGER an option." - Bill

-And anyway, homemade tortillas don't actually take much time or effort - especially if you have a standing mixer.
+Homemade flour tortillas fall squarely in the category of "worth it".
+For starters, they are surprisingly quick and easy to make - especially if you have a standing mixer.
 Standing mixers are great because they do all the kneading for you.
 Simply dump all the ingredients into your bowl and let the mixer do the work of transforming flour, water, and butter into dough.

 Having said that, I made homemade flour tortillas for years before I owned a standing mixer.
 You really only have to knead the soft dough for a few minutes.
 It's not hard, and still totally worth it.